ianrasmussen05/programming-languages-2021/assignment-2-feedback.md

     - pattern matching,
     - input/output,
     - error handling,
-    - syntactic sugar for lists etc,
+    - syntactic sugar for lists,
     - predefined operations and libraries,
     - a REPL,
     - a compiler